In this article

 Pour spout: Standard | Temperature settings: No temperature control or hold | Volume: 1.25 liters

-Recipe developer and content creator Sohla El-Waylly says this electric kettle looks enough like a stovetop model that one morning her mom (whom she gifted one to) was so sleepy, she literally put it on a burner and ruined it.
-Luckily, El-Waylly has never done the same with her own in the six years she’s owned it — but she does appreciate its “old-timey retro vibes,” along with its “no bells and whistles” functionality.
+Recipe developer and cookbook author Sohla El-Waylly says this electric kettle looks enough like a stovetop model that one morning her mom (whom she gifted one to) was so sleepy, she literally put it on a burner and ruined it.
+Luckily, El-Waylly has never done the same with her own in the seven years she’s owned it — but she does appreciate its “old-timey retro vibes,” along with the fact that its “no bells and whistles.”
 While that means you can’t see the water level and there’s no temperature control, it perfectly suits El-Waylly’s main needs: making tea (she’s not fussy about exacting degrees) and using a bit of boiling water for cooking, whether deglazing a pan, finishing off undercooked rice, or giving a head start to water for potatoes or pasta.

 Best large electric kettle for tea